jeremie5/ozealis/README.md

 ---

+WARNING: This project is in pre-prototype / design phase.
+Nothing is tested yet.
+However, you’re welcome to follow, watch, or help out.
+Contributions and issues are welcome!

+---

 ## 💡 What Is Ozealis?

 Ozealis is a fully open-source, modular platform for exploring low-cost, user-driven air-pressure systems.
 It was created by necessity — for those of us who can’t afford to wait for diagnosis, approval, or overpriced medical devices.